Weighted Average Real Life Examples

 4. What is the benefit of using the median?

-5. Write the formula for the median when the number of observations is even and when the number of observations is odd.
+5. What is the formula of median when the number of observations is even and when the number of observations is odd?

 6. How median is interpreted?